-Thanks for your interest in learning more about how Golden Valley generates and distributes power in Interior Alaska.
-Below is an abbreviated list of our generation facilities and tour descriptions.
+Thanks for your interest in learning more about how Golden Valley Electric generates and distributes power within Interior Alaska.
+Below is an abbreviated list of our generation facilities.

-Keep in mind that participants are required to wear thick soled boots or tennis shoes when touring the facilities.
+Sould a tour be scheduled, keep in mind that participants are required to wear thick-soled boots or tennis shoes when touring the facilities.
 Hard hats and safety glasses are also required and will be provided by GVEA.

-Eva Creek is located 14 miles from Healy at the top of the 10-mile Ferry gravel road.
+Eva Creek Wind Farm is located 14 miles from Healy at the top of the 10-mile gravel Ferry Road.
 A railroad/pedestrian bridge spans the Nenana River and provides the only access to the Ferry Road.
 The Ferry Road is public, and anyone is welcome to ride their bike or hike up to the Eva Creek Wind site.

-There are 12 turbines at Eva Creek.
+There are 12 turbines at Eva Creek Wind Farm.
 Once up top, you’ll have a great view of them.
 Unfortunately, because these are working generators, there is no access to peek inside.

-- We offer a video, which explains the construction history of this project, or read more about this project.
+- In lieu of a site tour, we offer a video, which explains the construction history of this project.
+You cal also read more about this project.

-- The Eva Creek Wind project is visible from the Parks Hwy.
+- The Eva Creek Wind Farm is visible from the Parks Hwy.
 As you're headed north from Healy, look to the right in the vicinity of Milepost 263.

 - For classroom resources on "Alaska Renewables," please contact Melody Moen with Alaska Center for Energy and Power at firstname.lastname@example.org.